jakub-zwolakowski/scvs/TIS_README.md

 MISPLACED "REQUIRED DIAGNOSTIC"

-Assigning an *escaping address* to a global variable is not Undefined Behavior.
+What happens at the "diagnostic required" line - assigning an *escaping address* to a global variable - is not Undefined Behavior.

 TrustInSoft correctly detects Undefined Behavior here when the *escaping address* is actually used - on line 72 in the statement `puts(p);`.